-The clutch is a classic one-piece design made of steel, not plastic, and provides superior and reliable performance.
+The clutch is a classic one-piece design, superior and reliable.
 This unit is many times more expensive to manufacture than other plastic and two-piece metal clutches available today but it gives smoother engagement and drive performance and it virtually lasts "forever".
-The clutch bell is fitted with a special lining which is factory machined to provide correct engagement and operating performance.